nyeowmiu/kapon/_posts/2025-05-26-Where-To-Spay-Or-Neuter.md

 > **Overweight:** additional fee based on weight exceeding 35kg for females and 20kg for males

 ## Some private veterinary clinics also offer low cost kapon ranging from 300 to 1000 pesos
+You might need to scour Facebook for this as some provide low cost kapon on limited period.
+You can also check [Google Maps for the vet clinics near you](https://www.google.com/maps/search/vet+clinics+near+me)

 <div class="info-box">
 !!!Please note that the prices listed are averages and not official rates.
 Always confirm exact costs directly with the clinics.

+Also, the owner of this page is not affiliated or connected to any of the above clinics or organizations.
+Please do your due diligence when selecting the clinic.
 </div>

 Next: [Benefits of Spaying and Neutering]({{ site.baseurl }}/kapon-benefits/)